sebkln/ajaxselectlist/Documentation/Administrator/Lightbox/Index.rst

 That's because every time you select an option, the DOM (Document Object Model) will change.
 Your lightbox was initialized after document ready, though, and cannot know about these modifications.

-Using the provided Ajax call in template *List.html*, you'll have to call your lightbox again inside the *success* function.
+Using the provided Ajax call, you'll have to call your lightbox again inside the *success* function.

 Below is an example using the lightbox `magnific popup <http://dimsemenov.com/plugins/magnific-popup/>`_: